ds-modules/curriculum-guide/workflow/accessibility.md

 Once installed, you can enable this theme by the following steps,
 - Save the notebook and restart the kernel by selecting Kernel -> Restart Kernel
-- Select `Github Light theme` by selecting Settings -> Theme -> Github Light and/or `Pitaya Smoothie theme` by selecting Settings -> Theme -> Pitaya Smoothie
+- Select `Github Light theme` by selecting Settings -> Theme -> Github Light and/or `Pitaya Smoothie theme` by selecting Settings -> Theme -> Pitaya Smoothie and/or 'Github Dark theme' by selecting Settings -> Theme -> Github Dark

 [Jupyter Themes](https://github.com/dunovank/jupyter-themes) is a notebook theme that offers 7 different types of themes to customize the classic notebook experience.
 This theme only works with classic notebook interface and is not compatible with JupyterLab and the Notebook 7.0.